kshitijrajsharma/kshitijrajsharma/README.md

-He is Sherlock , Hunts clues in the map & cracks cases with the code !
+He is Sherlock , People say he hunts clues in the map & cracks cases with the code !

 <!--
 **kshitijrajsharma/kshitijrajsharma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.